kreonjr/CourseProject/python/collect_data/README.md

 Takes a URL of GitHub forks from the main CS 410 project and returns a CSV of information and links to each project.
 Optionally gets shallow clones of projects that were last pushed more than n months ago.

+The functionality to walk through forks of a Github project comes from the [findforks repo](https://github.com/akumria/findforks) by Anand Kumria.

 #### Arguments
 * `--forksurl`: URL for GitHub API to retrieve desired forks
 * `--destination`: local top-level folder to clone to